aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_context.md

 ## Function `gas_payer`

-Returns the gas payer address for the current transaction.
-It is either the sender's address if no separate gas fee payer is specified for the current transaction, or the address of the separate gas fee payer if one is specified.
-This function aborts if called outside of the transaction prologue, execution, or epilogue phases.
+Returns the gas payer address for the current transaction.<br/> It is either the sender&apos;s address if no separate gas fee payer is specified for the current transaction,<br/> or the address of the separate gas fee payer if one is specified.<br/> This function aborts if called outside of the transaction prologue, execution, or epilogue phases.

 <pre><code>public fun gas_payer(): address<br/></code></pre>